Generally

 As Decomposers:

-Aquatic invertebrates shred leaves, and thereby prepare them for the secondary level of production.
+invertebrates shred leaves, and thereby prepare them for the secondary level of

 TEMPERATURE

-The temperature range at which there are a wide variety of decomposers is 35°C to 45°C.
+temperature range at which there are a wide variety of decomposers is 35°C to

 SUMMARY